alberitus/alberitus/README.md

 ## 🤝 Let's Collaborate!

 Got a cool project in mind?
-I’m open to freelance work, collaboration, or just a friendly chat about code.
+I'm open to freelance work, collaboration, or just a friendly chat about code.

 📬 Reach me via [LinkedIn](https://www.linkedin.com/in/alberitus) or email!